 Instructions

-- Pour the dashi into a pot and bring to a boil over a medium heat.
+- Pour 400 ml dashi stock into a pot and bring to a boil over a medium heat.

-- While you wait for the dashi to boil, whisk the egg in a small bowl until the yolk and whites are combined.
+- While you wait for the dashi to boil, whisk 2 egg in a small bowl until the yolk and whites are combined.

 - Optional: If you prefer your porridge with a thinner consistency, wash the cooked rice in a sieve and shake thoroughly to remove excess water.

-- Once the dashi is boiling, add the cooked rice, sake, mirin and light soy sauce.
+- Once the dashi is boiling, add 200 g cooked Japanese short-grain rice, 1 tsp sake, 1 tsp mirin and 1 tbsp light soy sauce.

 - Turn heat down to simmer and continue to heat with a lid set slightly ajar.
 Check the consistency frequently.